 Query: Hello doctor, Since I was around 8 years old, I have experienced mood fluctuations but not in the normal bipolar way (which I am being tested for).
 I do not feel like my mood sways between depression and mania.
 It is always some level of mania but without depression.
 I also experience tactile hallu...
 Read Full »

-Do you have a question on Bipolar Disorder or Mania?Ask a Doctor Online
+Do you have a question on Depression or Mental Illness?Ask a Doctor Online